-Interview held with Keitarou Motonaga (director), series composer Yuuko Kakihara (series composition), and Yuniko Ayana (scenario).
+An interview from the February 2016 issue of Otomedia, held with Keitarou Motonaga (director), series composer Yuuko Kakihara (series composition), and Yuniko Ayana (scriptwriting).

 –What was your very first impression of this Digimon Adventure work?